-Version Date Author Summary of Changes: 6.0 November 2022 ACU Renaming of policy - previously called 'Search and Offensive Weapons policy' Policy reworded considering the Dfe Guidance: 'Searching, Screening and Confiscation' July 2022 5.0 June 2020 EMA The addition of Appendix A-Procedures and protocols of conducting search COVID 19 addendum.
-4.0 October 2018 C Robson/ R Hindocha/ S Riley Changed references from 'RMET' to 'TMET' and included references to Executive Principal.
-3.0 February 2018 C Robson Updated to reflect government updates to the Searching, Screening and Confiscation Guidance January 2018.
-2.0 August 2016 A Rutherford Revision to procedures and protocol when conducting a search as per Searching, screening, confiscation advice July 2015.
+Version Date Author Summary of Changes: 6.1 Oct 2024 A Curran Reviewed policy in light of changes made to DfE guidance in July 2023 and no changes necessary.
+6.0 Nov 2022 A Curran Renaming of policy - previously called 'Search and Offensive Weapons policy' Policy reworded considering the Dfe Guidance: 'Searching, Screening and Confiscation' July 2022 5.0 Jun E Matthews The addition of Appendix A-Procedures and protocols of 2020 conducting search COVID 19 addendum.
+4.0 Oct 2018 C Robson Changed references from 'RMET' to 'TMET' and included references to Executive Principal.
+3.0 Feb 2018 C Robson Updated to reflect government updates to the Searching, Screening and Confiscation Guidance January 2018.
+2.0 Aug 2016 A Rutherford Revision to procedures and protocol when conducting a search as per Searching, screening, confiscation advice July 2015.
 Inclusion of dealing with electronic devices.
-1.0 April 2015 A Rutherford Review of policy in accordance with conversion to MAT.
+1.0 Apr 2015 A Rutherford Review of policy in accordance with conversion to MAT.